Resistance: Fall of Man: Plot

 Hale then links up with Lieutenant Stephen Cartwright, a UK Royal Marines Commando.
 The two of them learn that the Chimera have established a series of metallic towers throughout Britain, connected by a network of tunnels and power conduits.
 To make the matter even more puzzling, Parker learns that the towers were excavated, not built.
 After the Chimera destroy the last British command post in Bristol, Hale undertakes a solo mission into the tunnels, following them all the way to a nexus point in London.
 Recognizing that the towers are altering the Earth's climate, Hale concludes that destroying them is the key to victory.

-Under Parker and Cartwright's leadership, a massive UK-US force enters London and storms the central tower.
+Under Parker and Cartwright's leadership, a massive joint American-British force of soldiers enters London and storms the central tower.
 Despite their best efforts, the Chimera rally themselves and initiate a counterattack, killing countless soldiers and leaving Cartwright seriously wounded.
 Against all odds, Hale destroys the tower's power core, causing it to ignite in a massive explosion.
 This triggers a chain reaction, destroying the other towers and leading to a mass extinction of the Chimera in the UK, ending their threat.

 As Hale's body is never found, the US Army lists him as killed in action.
-Parker is not convinced, though, and believes that he may still be alive.
-In a post-credits scene, Hale is shown walking through the snow when a squad of unknown soldiers surround him.
+Parker is not convinced, though, and believes that he may somehow have survived.
+In a post-credits scene, Hale is indeed still alive.
+He is shown walking through the snow when a squad of unknown soldiers surround him.
 Hale briefly contemplates suicide with his last grenade, but ultimately surrenders himself to their custody.